 - Shout-Out: The names of the two male leads are names of two of Adam Green's friends.
 Joe also says that the worst way to die is being eaten by a shark and knowing it, a possible Shout-Out to Open Water.
 Also, the Sarlacc Pit is mentioned during the "worst way to die" conversation.

 - Sickening "Crunch!": Can be heard when Dan breaks his legs... and again, repeatedly, when he's desperately trying to reach for the makeshift tourniquets thrown down to him.

 - Senseless Sacrifice : Dan jumps down from the ski lift and breaks his legs.
 He was then devoured by wolves that neither had any idea were there and Dan had overestimated his abilities.
 It was all for nothing.

 - Take That: The guy on the 'Missing' poster is a crew member on Adam Green's former movies who couldn't join him for the filming of Frozen.

 - Tempting Fate: Joe makes a joke about taking on wolves.
 Later in the movie, he is killed by them.

-- Too Dumb to Live: One more ride seconds before the resort closes for five days with a snowstorm approaching.
+- Too Dumb to Live: One more ride, at night, seconds before the resort closes for five days with a snowstorm approaching.
 After they get stuck, they don't bother to zip up their coats even when frostbite starts to peel off their skin.
 They decide to jump straight down first before trying to climb the cable to safety.
 Also, Parker sticking her bare hand on the rail overnight so she wakes up to find it frozen to the metal instead of just putting her hand in her coat could be this, but, to be fair, she could have accidentally put her hand on the rail in her sleep.